komodev/subtitle-to-video-file-rename-script/README.md

 ![Some of my Custom Actions in Thunar](http://i.imgur.com/4UmwPCn.png)

-### Example of my setup and some explanations with Tips & Tricks as asked from my friends to include here.
+### Example of my setup and some explanations with Tips & Tricks as some of you friends asked. :)

-### PREREQUISITES,HOW TO USE AND HOW IT WORKS:
+### PREREQUISITES & HOW TO USE IT:

 **Linux Systems using XFCE Desktop Environment(tested) Ubuntu, kUbuntu, xUbuntu(my choice), Mint, Debian(the great dad of all), Elementary OS, Cent OS etc.**